diareuse/binary-compatibility-validator/README.md

      * Flag to programmatically disable compatibility validator */ validationDisabled = false

     /**
+     * Flag to allow incremental validation, ie. apiCheck task will not fail for incremental changes.
+     */
+    useIncrementalValidation = true

+    /**
      * A path to a subdirectory inside the project root directory where dumps should be stored.